RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

       |   :tt:`SBATCH --time`

-   3. If your job is pending  due to `ReqNodeNotAvail, Reserved for maintenance` you need to re-submit your job with a shorter time limit that will end BEFORE the maintenance begins.
+   3. If your job is pending  due to :red:`ReqNodeNotAvail, Reserved for maintenance` you need to re-submit your job with a shorter time limit that will end BEFORE the maintenance begins.